thecmdrunner/quick-vm/docs/stealth-vm.md

 Using a `qcow2` Virtual Disk (VirtIO) is faster than using SATA, as it avoids emulating `SATA` entirely.
 But even that can be a bottleneck, and there is obviously a better way to do it.

-One of the easier methods is given by Wendell, from Level1Techs in [this video](https://www.youtube.com/watch?v=aLeWg11ZBn0)
+One of the easier methods is given by Wendell, from Level1Techs in [this video](https://www.youtube.com/watch?v=aLeWg11ZBn0), which involves passing through an entire `SATA` or `NVME` controller to the VM along with a drive.

+For this, Windows and VirtIO drivers must already be installed normally on bare metal, before the Drive and Bus Controller are passed throug are passed through.

 ## GPU Passthrough for Stealth VMs